 Further evidence of the acceptance achieved by R2P lies in the record of the Security Council.
-For all the continuing neuralgia about the Libyan intervention and the paralysing impact of that on its deliberations on Syria, the Security Council, after its March 2011 decisions on Cote d'Ivoire and Libya, by the end of 2014 had endorsed 22 other resolutions directly referring to the responsibility to protect, including measures to confront the threat of mass atrocities in Yemen, Libya, Mali, Sudan, South Sudan and the Central African Republic, and had authorised another twelve Presidential Statements employing that language.
-There were just four Security Council resolutions prior to Libya using specific R2P language, but there have been 22 since.
-While none of these have authorized a Libyan-style military intervention, and a great many references are in pillar one terms, referring to states bearing the primary responsibility to protect their own populations, they make clear that the Council is comfortable with both the language and substance of the doctrine in all its dimensions.
+For all the continuing neuralgia about the Libyan intervention and the paralysing impact of that on its deliberations on Syria, the Security Council, after its March 2011 decisions on Côte d'Ivoire and Libya, by the end of 2015 had endorsed 35 other resolutions directly referring to the responsibility to protect, including measures to confront the threat of mass atrocities in Yemen, Libya, Mali, Sudan, South Sudan, and the Central African Republic, and had authorized more than a dozen Presidential Statements employing that language.
+There were just four Security Council resolutions prior to Libya using specific R2P language, but there have been 35 since.
+While none of these have authorized a Libyan-style military intervention, and a great many references are in pillar 1 terms, referring to states bearing the primary responsibility to protect their own populations, they make clear that the Council is comfortable with both the language and substance of the doctrine in all its dimensions.
 They certainly put beyond any conceivable prospect of redemption any crude notion of Westphalian sovereignty that a state should be immune from international scrutiny, and possible intervention, whatever the scale of the horrors perpetrated within its borders.

 Principles or doctrines can acquire normative force either legally, or morally and politically.
 Present international law prohibits states perpetrating any of the defined atrocity crimes themselves, and in the specific case of genocide they have some legal obligation under the Genocide Convention to take measures to prevent that particular crime if they have the power to do so,5 but that is as far as their legal obligations go.
-The other responsibilities identified by R2P are essentially moral and political, viz. the responsibilities of states not just not to perpetrate these crimes themselves but, more generally, to "protect" their own populations from them (Pillar One), to assist other states in addressing atrocity-risk situations (Pillar Two), and to take action in a timely and decisive manner if another state manifestly fails to protect its people from any of the defined crimes (Pillar Three).
+The other responsibilities identified by R2P are essentially moral and political, namely, the responsibilities of states not just not to perpetrate these crimes themselves but, more generally, to 'protect' their own populations from them (pillar 1), to assist other states in addressing atrocity-risk situations (pillar 2), and to take action in a timely and decisive manner if another state manifestly fails to protect its people from any of the defined crimes (pillar 3).

 It would have been premature in 2005, and still is now, to describe R2P as creating in these contexts any new rules of customary international law.
-The obligations in question may become so, but that will depend on how comprehensively the new doctrine is implemented and applied in practice, as well as recognised in principle, over the course of many years.
-But for R2P to be properly described as a new international "norm", it is not necessary that not all the responsibilities it identifies be legal in kind.
-With the weight behind it of a unanimous General Assembly resolution at head of state and government level, and with all the further
+The obligations in question may become so, but that will depend on how comprehensively the new doctrine is implemented and applied in practice, as well as recognized in principle, over the course of many years.
+But for R2P to be properly described as a new international 'norm', it is not necessary that all the responsibilities it identifies be legal in kind.
+With the weight behind it of a unanimous General Assembly resolution at head of state and government level, and with all the further UN Member State acceptance it has acquired since, as described previously, R2P can certainly be described in moral and political terms as a new international norm-and, moreover, not just an 'emerging' one.
+It does amount to a new standard of behaviour, and a new guide to behaviour, generally accepted as such, for every state.